tobiste/tectonicr/README.md

 ## Author
 Tobias Stephan

+## How to cite
+When referencing this package, please cite both the package DOI ([10.5281/zenodo.5834182](https://doi.org/10.5281/zenodo.5834182) and the JGR: Solid Earth (AGU) journal article:

 ## References
 Wdowinski, S. (1998).
 A theory of intraplate tectonics.
 Journal of Geophysical Research: Solid Earth, 103(3), 5037–5059. doi: 10.1029/97JB03390